 The early stages of dementia can include problems like misplacing items, getting lost on familiar routes and struggling with thinking tasks that used to be simple.
 There can also be changes in personality and loss of interest in hobbies.
 These symptoms worsen over time to the point that everyday tasks such as dressing, reading, writing, preparing meals and bathing become difficult.
 It can then progress to forgetting who they and who their loved ones are, as well as forgetting details of current and life events.
 If the disease progresses far enough, they may lose their ability to comprehend language and be unable to do any basic tasks.

 Despite the best efforts of researchers, there is still no cure for Alzheimer’s.
 Medication can be prescribed to treat some of the symptoms, such as memory loss, sleep problems and behavioral problems including aggression.
 Many dementia patients get to the point where they need a fulltime caregiver, a role that can be stressful for a family member to take on.
-HealthNow Healthcare can help you look after the patient and make sure they have the best care available.
+HealthNow Healthcare can help you look after the patient and make sure they have the best care available through our skilled nursing and therapy services, but we presently do not offer caregiving services.